 Select the Paint Brush from the toolbar and pick a soft brush.
 Make sure the colour is set to white and the mask thumbnail is selected.

 Start painting over the eyes or any other areas you want to sharpen.
 Paint on the image, not the mask thumbnail.

 Painting with white will reveal the hidden areas of the sharpened layer again.

-This allows you to sharpen only the part of the image that need sharpening.
-For example, in portrait or fashion photography, the skin doesn’t need sharpening.
-Only the eyes need to be sharpened.
+This allows you to sharpen only the part of the image that needs sharpening.
+For example, in portrait or fashion photography the skin should look as soft as possible and only the eyes need to be sharpened.